Corporate income tax

 Exemption for substantial holdings

 Subsidiary companies distribute their profits to their parent companies in the form of dividend.
-The substantial holding exemption exempts the parent company from paying tax on dividends.
+The participation exemption exempts the parent company from paying tax on dividends received from its (qualifying) subsidiaries.
 This prevents it being taxed twice within the same group of companies.
-The substantial holding exemption is available only to shareholders who hold at least a 5% stake in a company.
+The participation exemption is available only to shareholders who hold at least a 5% stake in a company.

 The exemption applies to substantial holdings in resident and non-resident companies.
 It is a key feature of the Dutch tax regime.
-Since profits are not taxed twice, subsidiaries located outside the Netherlands can compete with local companies on an equal tax footing.
-The substantial holding exemption does not apply to holdings in an investment vehicle that is subject to a reduced tax rate.
+Since profits are not taxed twice, subsidiaries located outside the Netherlands can compete with local companies on an equal tax base.
+The substantial holding exemption does not apply to holdings in an investment vehicle.